Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Introduction

 \section{Introduction}

-Shared mobility services -- e.g., taxis, bike-sharing and ridesourcing -- offer several socio-economic benefits, such as reduced emissions, less traffic congestion and less need for parking \citep{santos2018sustainability,smith2020towards}.
-Effective planning and deployment of such services require reliable estimates of mobility demand, as also obtainable from data-driven modeling \citep{laporte2018shared,profillidis2019methods}.

-The data used in demand modeling is often derived from observations of service usage, which are thus inherently limited by available vehicle supply.
+\IEEEPARstart{S}{hared} mobility services -- e.g., taxis, bike-sharing and ridesourcing -- offer several socio-economic benefits, such as reduced emissions, less traffic congestion and less need for parking~\cite{santos2018sustainability,smith2020towards}.
+Effective planning and deployment of such services require reliable estimates of mobility demand, which can be obtained from data-driven modeling~\cite{laporte2018shared,profillidis2019methods}.
+The data used in demand modeling is often derived from observations of service usage and are thus inherently limited by available vehicle supply.
 Moreover, the data of any mobility service provider does not account for demand lost to competing services and other transport modes.
 Consequently, actual demand for mobility is typically latent (i.e., unknown) and its observations are likely to lie below it, namely, they are often \emph{right-censored}.

+The \emph{right-censoring} of data makes \textit{uncertainty} quantification essential when modeling demand, to account for the gap between the censored observation and true underlying demand.
+Uncertainty is critical when balancing the supply to meet the demand, as wrongly estimated demand profiles might lead to insufficient supply.
+The application of censored modeling and supply balancing for bike-sharing services are analyzed in~\cite{gamelli2022predictive}.

-A joint work with \citet{gammelli2020estimating} shows that censorship-aware models can better estimate latent mobility demand, thereby allowing service providers to make better informed decisions.
-The models in that work are based on censored Gaussian Processes, which yield a full distribution of latent demand.
-However, while Gaussian Processes allow for a flexible, non-parametric fit, they still impose a Gaussian assumption on the latent distribution, and they also face some limitations when scaling to big datasets.
+Previously, Gaussian Processes have been the go-to model for modeling censored mobility demand which yields a complete distribution of latent demand~\cite{gammelli2020estimating}.
+However, while Gaussian Processes allow for a flexible, non-parametric fit, they still impose a Gaussian assumption on the latent distribution and face limitations when scaling to large datasets.
+The latter issue is becoming increasingly influential in the transportation domain and research as large datasets are increasingly used in transportation modeling~\cite{liu2021deepTSP, li2020short}, requiring models to scale seamlessly for adequate censored modeling in the transportation domain.